Resica Falls Scout Reservation: Geography

 Big Bushkill Creek runs through the camp and also runs into neighbor camps.
 The camp is built around, and gets its name from the 45-foot waterfall on the property.

 The camp is used by hunters and fishermen with the permission of the scouts.
 It is known among fisherman, especially fly fisherman.
 During the fall fishing season, the camp rents cabins to fishermen looking to fish along the Bushkill Creek.
 Even though there are certain restrictions, fisherman still fish along the eponymous falls.

 Conservation

-In February 2006, Natural Lands completed a conservation easement on the reservation on behalf of Middle Smithfield Township, Monroe County.
+In February 2006, Natural Lands completed a conservation easement on the reservation on behalf of Middle Smithfield Township.
 The Pennsylvania DNCR contributed $900,000 in grants to the project.
 The easement restricts development on the property and ensures that an additional 1028 acre of valuable natural open space will be permanently preserved.